-Principal Plans Comment Statement

-particularly the governance and

-implementation structures, and

-to improve the establishment of

-Irish Water, An Forum Uisce,

-the Local Authority Waters

-Programme and the

-Agricultural Sustainability

-Support and Advisory

-Programme.

-These actions support the

-policies in the LAP.
-However,

-any developments that may

-arise as a result of this plan will

-be required to have a project

-level AA and EIA which will

-assess these in detail and

-provide suitable mitigation

-measures where appropriate.

-The Third Cycle RMP is subject

-to full SEA And AA.

-Galway County Development Deth Column Country No in-combination impacts

-Plan 2017-2023 (extended) & Both Galway County were predicted as a result of

-Draft Galway County Development Plans have been prepared in accordance with the implementation of the Plans.

-Development Plan 2024 - 2030

-Planning and Development Act

-2000, and have been subject to full SEA, AA and SFRA.

-Iuli SEA, AA aliu SFKA.

-The both plans set out the

-overall strategy for planning

-and sustainable development

-for the county.
-Chapter 10 of

-the both plans outlines the aims

-the both plans outlines the allis

-Principal Plans Comment Statement

-of the Galway County Council

-to protect and enhance the

-natural heritage and

-biodiversity of designated and

-non-designated ecological sites

-and sets out the policies and

-objectives for this.

-Galway County Local These plans were subject to No in-combination impacts

-Economic and Community SEA and AA screening and were predicted as a result of

-Plan (LECP) 2017 -2022; new concluded that subject to full implementation of the Plans.

-LECP in prep. adherence and implementation

-of measures likely significant

-effects were not identified.

-County Galway Climate Galway Council Climate No in-combination impacts

-Change Adaptation Strategy Change Adaptation Strategy were predicted as a result of

-2019-2024 (2019-2024 and any subsequent implementation of the Plans.

-versions).

-This Plan has been subject to

-SEA/AA screening and is being

-replaced by the CAP 2024 -

-2029
+Principal Plans Comment Statement Galway County Development Plan 2017-2023 (extended) & Draft Galway County Development Plan 2024 - 2030 particularly the governance and implementation structures, and to improve the establishment of Irish Water, An Forum Uisce, the Local Authority Waters Programme and the Agricultural Sustainability Support and Advisory Programme.
+These actions support the policies in the LAP.
+However, any developments that may arise as a result of this plan will be required to have a project level AA and EIA which will assess these in detail and provide suitable mitigation measures where appropriate.
+The Third Cycle RMP is subject to full SEA And AA.
+Both Galway County Development Plans have been prepared in accordance with the Planning and Development Act 2000, and have been subject to full SEA, AA and SFRA.
+The both plans set out the overall strategy for planning and sustainable development for the county.
+Chapter 10 of the both plans outlines the aims No in-combination impacts were predicted as a result of implementation of the Plans.

+Principal Plans Comment Statement of the Galway County Council to protect and enhance the natural heritage and biodiversity of designated and non-designated ecological sites and sets out the policies and objectives for this.
+Galway County Local These plans were subject to in-combination impacts SEA and AA screening and Economic and Community were predicted as a result of Plan (LECP) 2017 -2022; new concluded that subject to full implementation of the Plans.
+LECP in prep. adherence and implementation of measures likely significant effects were not identified.
+County Galway Climate Galway Council Climate No in-combination impacts Change Adaptation Strategy Change Adaptation Strategy were predicted as a result of 2019-2024 (2019-2024 and any subsequent implementation of the Plans. versions).
+This Plan has been subject to SEA/AA screening and is being replaced by the CAP 2024 -2029